Starling vs HSBC Business Account: Which Is Better?

 Both Starling and HSBC offer overdraft facilities subject to eligibility.
 HSBC, as an established high-street bank, has a wider range of credit products including business loans, trade finance, and credit cards.
 Starling offers overdrafts but does not have the same depth of credit infrastructure.

-For a business that needs complex credit facilities alongside its current account, HSBC is the more comprehensive provider.
-For a business that needs only a basic overdraft buffer, Starling overdraft covers that need at no monthly cost.
+For a business that needs complex credit facilities alongside its current account, HSBC has the deeper credit range.
+For a business that needs only a basic overdraft buffer, Starling’s overdraft covers that at no monthly cost.

 Who Should Choose Starling for Their Business Account